Trixarian/NetherSX2-patch/README.md

 * [The Java(TM) SE Development Kit](https://www.oracle.com/java/technologies/downloads/#jdk20-windows)

 Linux:
-* The aapt package (Script will switch to use local binary incase some distro didn't provide.)
+* The aapt package (Script will switch to use local binary incase some distros didn't provide.)
-* The apksigner package (Script will switch to use local binary incase some distro didn't provide.)
+* The apksigner package (Script will switch to use local binary incase some distros didn't provide.)
-* The openjdk-17 package (If not installed already.)
+* The openjdk-17 package (If not installed already.
+Note: some distros named openjdk-17 different, use your distro's package searcher.)

 All:
 * A copy of the NetherSX2 APK (see below on how to build it yourself)